ManeeshChiba/spicemark/README.md

 ## What is spicemark?

-Spicemark is a superset of the [Markdown](https://www.markdownguide.org/) language with specific decorators which the allow processors to extract useful recipe information.
+Spicemark is a superset of the [Markdown](https://www.markdownguide.org/) language with specific decorators which allow processors to extract useful recipe information.

 Spicemark uses a recipe method which has been "spiced up" by decorators to identify key elements so that a processor can generate an ingredient and quantity list, equipment list and process times.